cxnturi0n/traffic-analyzer/README.md

   { batchSize: 10000, parallel: true });`

 The first query loads batchSize lines from the csv and the second query is applied for each element in the batch, until the csv is over.
 By default if parallel is set to true, there will be 50 concurrent tasks performing the insert, but this value can be fine tuned setting the "concurrency" option to the value needed.
-I didn't really try to fine tune because on my pc the over reported configuration for loading Anderlecht observations (around 12 million nodes !) took me 2 minutes.
+I didn't really try to fine tune because on my pc the over reported configuration for loading Anderlecht observations (around 12 million nodes) took me 2 minutes.

 To speed up queries involving this substantial dataset, specific indexes are established.
 Notably, RANGE indexes are implemented for attributes like timestamp and road_id.
 These indexes significantly enhance query performance.
 Here are the index creation statements for timestamp and road_id over ObservationAnderlecht_5min nodes:`
 CREATE INDEX Index_ObservationAnderlecht_5min_road_id IF NOT EXISTS FOR (o:ObservationAnderlecht_5min) ON (o.road_id);